 SHAPE THE GLOVE

 Put a ball in the pocket and wrap your glove with two to three rubber bands.
-The bands should be very snug but not tight, and form an “X” shape as they overlap one another.
-Allow your glove to set this way for four to five hours then repeat step three.
-This will ensure your glove will begin to take the shape you want when it dries, and not revert back to its natural shape.
+The bands should be very snug, but not tight, and form an “X” shape as they overlap one another.
+Allow your glove to set this way for four to five hours.
+This will help your glove begin to take the shape you want when it dries and not revert back to its natural shape.
 Pound the pocket again after you remove the ball to work the pocket even more.

 JUST PLAY CATCH